-World's Largest Art Auction for COVID Relief to Close With Speech by Bitcoin Pioneer
+World's Largest Art Auction for Covid Relief to Close With Speech by Bitcoin Pioneer

 Pierce will be live online at ArtandCo.net/Live on Saturday June 27, at 5 PM UK/12 PM NY time.
 The auction will end at 7 PM UK/2 PM NY time.

-"Brock has a knack for spotting early opportunities," said Bundeep Singh Rangar, Art&Co.'s Founder and PremFina's CEO.
+"Brock has a knack for spotting early opportunities," said Bundeep Singh Rangar, Art&Co.'s Founder and Fineqia's CEO.
 "He'll share his picks live on screen, among works from emerging artists in the collection."

 Fund's raised from InsurAid's Art&Co. project will go to artists and seven registered charities: ICU Steps (https://www.icusteps.org/), The Care Workers Charity (https://www.thecareworkerscharity.org.uk/), Khalsa Aid International (https://www.khalsaaid.org/), Race on the Agenda (ROTA) (https://www.rota.org.uk/), Painting Our World in Silver (http://www.silvercharity.org/), Solace Women's Aid (https://www.solacewomensaid.org/) and Za Teb ("For You") (https://zateb.org/).
 Charities have welcomed the Art&Co. initiative by PremFina's InsurAid unit as contributions have dried up, due to the lockdown.